-On May 16, 2022, we acquired Atrin Pharmaceuticals Inc. ("Atrin"), in accordance with the terms of the Agreement and Plan of Merger date May 16, 2022 (the "Merger Agreement"), by and among us, ATR Merger Sub I Inc., a Delaware corporation and our wholly owned subsidiary ("First Merger Sub"), ATR Merger Sub II LLC, a Delaware limited liability company and wholly owned subsidiary of Aprea ("Second Merger Sub") and Atrin.
+On May 16, 2022, we acquired Atrin Pharmaceuticals Inc. ("Atrin"), in accordance with the terms of the Agreement and Plan of Merger dated May 16, 2022 (the "Merger Agreement"), by and among us, ATR Merger Sub I Inc., a Delaware corporation and our wholly owned subsidiary ("First Merger Sub"), ATR Merger Sub II LLC, a Delaware limited liability company and wholly owned subsidiary of Aprea ("Second Merger Sub") and Atrin.
 Pursuant to the Merger Agreement, First Merger Sub merged with and into Atrin, pursuant to which Atrin was the surviving corporation and became a wholly owned subsidiary of Aprea (the "First Merger").
 Immediately following the First Merger, Atrin merged with and into the second Merger Sub, pursuant to which Second Merger Sub was the surviving entity.
 The former Atrin business is now our business.

 We believe that synthetic lethality has the potential to impact patients' lives and treatment strategies for a wide range of cancer types.
-We aspire to become a leader in this emerging field and are establishing a pipeline of clinical and preclinical programs that we believe may have broad application to cancer treatment.
+When a gene in the DDR pathway is damaged or fails, related genes make up for its loss of function.
+Our approach is to inhibit these genes, thereby specifically killing cancer cells with specific mutations.
+This approach is called synthetic lethality.
+Using synthetic lethality, our product candidates are designed to selectively kill cancer cells while minimizing the effect on normal, unmutated cells, decreasing the toxicity normally associated with cancer treatment.
+We aspire to become a leader in this emerging field and are establishing a pipeline of clinical and preclinical programs that we believe may have broad applications to cancer treatment.

 Our most advanced synthetic lethality product candidate is ATRN-119, a clinical-stage small molecule inhibitor of ataxia telangiectasia and Rad3-related, or ATR, a kinase that plays a critical role in DDR.
 ATR is one of several key regulators of the response to defective DNA replication and DNA damage, which occurs more commonly in cancer cells than in normal cells.
 We are enrolling patients into a Phase 1/2a clinical trial to evaluate ATRN-119 under an investigational new drug application, or IND.
 Patients with advanced solid tumors having mutations in defined DDR-related genes are currently being enrolled into the Phase 1 dose escalation part of the trial.
 The primary endpoint of this Phase 1 part is to evaluate the tolerability and pharmacokinetics of ATRN-119 when administered orally on a continuous, once-daily schedule.
-We anticipate ATRN-119 tolerability and pharmacokinetic data from Phase 1 to be available in the first quarter of 2024.
+The secondary endpoint of this Phase 1 is to evaluate the initial efficacy of ATRN-119.